Dual-Context Calculi for Modal Logic: From sequent calculi to dual contexts

-\psubsubsection{A second variable rule} We have conveniently avoided discussing two things up to this point: (a) the left rule for $\Box$ in \textsf{S4}, which is the only one of our logics that has both left and right rules, and (b) the case of \textsf{T}.
+We have conveniently avoided discussing two things up to this point: the left rule for $\Box$ in \textsf{S4}, which is the only one of our logics that has both left and right rules, and the case of \textsf{T}.
 These two are intimately related.

-The left rule for necessity in \textsf{S4} is We can intuitively read it as follows: if $A$ suffices to infer $B$, then $\Box A$ is more than enough to infer $B$.
-It is not hard to see that this encapsulates the \textsf{T} axiom, namely $\Box A \rightarrow A$.
-This rule, put together with Scott's rule, form a sequent calculus where cut is admissible; this is mentioned by \cite{Wansing2002} and attributed to \cite{Ohnisi1957}.
+The left rule for necessity in \textsf{S4} is We can intuitively read it as follows: if $A$ suffices to infer $B$, then $\Box A$ is more than enough.
+This is a form of the veridicality rule from \S\ref{sec:admissible}, and encapsulates the axiom $\Box A \rightarrow A$.
+Together with Scott's rule, it forms a sequent calculus where cut is admissible; this is mentioned by Wansing \cite{Wansing2002}, and is attributed to Ohnisi and Matsumoto \cite{Ohnisi1957}.

-One way of emulating this rule in our framework would be to have a construct that makes an assumption `jump' from one context to another, but that is inelegant and probably unworkable.
-We are in natural deduction, and we have two kinds of assumptions: modal and intuitionistic.
-The way to imitate the following is to include a rule that allows one to use a \emph{modal} assumption as if it were merely intuitionistic.
-To wit: This translates back to the sequent $\Box\Delta, \Box A, \Box \Delta', \Gamma \vdash A$.
+One way of emulating this rule in our framework would be to have a construct that makes an assumption `jump' from one context to another, but that is inelegant and leads to an unworkable metatheory.
+The right way to imitate the left rule is to include a rule that allows one to use a \emph{modal} assumption as if it were merely intuitionistic.
+To wit: This translates back to the sequent $\Box\Delta, \Box A, \Box \Delta', \Gamma \vdash A$, which follows by $(\Box\mathcal{L})$.